 Pathology reports can vary depending on what type of cancer you have.
 You may read about different tests and terms.
 But most reports usually have these sections.
 They use technical medical language and jargon, so check with your doctor if you have any questions.

 Identifying information: This has your name, birth date, and medical record number.
-It also lists contact information for your doctor and the lab.
+It also lists contact information for your doctor, the pathologist and lab where the sample was tested.
 There are also details about your tissue sample, or specimen.
 It includes what part of the body it’s from and whether it was removed with surgery or a biopsy.

 Gross description: The pathologist describes the tissue sample without using a microscope.
 They may record its size, shape, color, weight, and what it feels like.
 Cancers are often measured in centimeters.
 Remember that size is only a part of the whole picture.
 Sometimes large tumors can grow more slowly than smaller ones.